 - Q. May a school conduct a basketball game between teams of faculty members and school basketball team members to raise funds for the purchase of a new clock and scoreboard? - A. Faculty-student games are interpreted to be intramural events.
 Therefore, they are not restricted by this by-law.
 Only members of the school's faculty and students at the school may participate.
 (By-law 2.050) Such contests are not counted as one of the contests to which a school team is limited by the by-laws.
-(By-law Section 5.000) - 44) Q. May an approved school participate in a tournament against an IHSA member school? - No. Approved schools may only participate in dual contests with IHSA member schools.
-(By-law 2.050 and Article 1.270)
+(By-law Section 5.000)

+44) Q. May an approved school participate in a tournament against an IHSA member school?

+A. Yes.
+(Article 1.270 and By-law 2.050)